Chili Garlic Shrimp Noodles. Udon noodles coated in a delicious aromatic garlic chili oil accompanied with bouncy jumbo shrimp.

 - 8-10 Jumbo Shrimp peeled & deveined

-- 1 tbsp vegetable oil or any neutral tasting oil
+- 1 tablespoon vegetable oil or any neutral tasting oil

 Sauce (in the following order):